panderson54/panderson54.github.io/docs/_posts/2022-04-01-Blockchain-skeptic-pt1.md

 * Distributed ledgers require many nodes working together to be secure
 * There are real world monetary costs to finding a valid hash

 The question you should be asking is why would anyone want to run a node in this set up if it's going to consume power (and therefore money) and hardware to do so?
-The answer is that the first node that finds a valid hash gets to add one last transaction to the block, this is a bounty for validating the block and grants a coin to the validator.
+The answer is that the first node that finds a valid hash gets to add one last transaction to the block, this is a bounty for validating the block and grants a reward to the validator.
 This is where the term "mining" comes from, new coins are mined/created every time a block is added to the chain as an incentive for people to run a node (or many nodes).

 So we've arrived at cryptocurrencies.
-A cryptocurrency is the incentive for individuals to contribute to the blockchain.
+A cryptocurrency is the incentive for individuals to contribute computing power to the ledger.

 Wrapping up:
 =============

-There are a lot of things I've not even touched on such as:
+There are a lot of things I've not touched on such as:
 * How difficulty is set and adjusted
 * Nodes and how they coordinate/communicate
 * How transactions are conducted and validated
 * How data is stored and accessed on the chain
 * Extra nonce and other steps for generating an valid hash aside from the nonce
-* There are other systems of trust used in other blockchains like proof of stake
+* There are other systems of trust used in other distributed ledgers like proof of stake
 * Privacy
 etc..